evilbream/TG_adder_with_proxy/README.md

 - Add data to exclude.txt if you want to filter users by first name
 - Run in  PyCharm main_parser.py to scrape members
 - Run  in  PyCharm main_adder.py to add members

+### Using session files for authorisation
+- Delete examples of session + json files in session_dir folder
+- Add session + json files to the session_dir folder.
+U can add any number of accounts
+- Run ```account_manager.py``` - click Add account - add account using session
+- After adding accounts don't delete session + json files
+- If u latter want to add more accounts just add more session + json files and again run ```account_manager.py``` ...

 #### Some examples of supported  MTProxies
 ip: 170.187.188.55 port: 443 secret: eec210ca2aa6d3d81670ed32899925445b626c6f672e636c6f7564666c6172652e636f6d